CS:GO Recoil Mechanics

 When you fire a gun in CS:GO, there are two essential factors that affect where your bullets end up hitting: recoil and inaccuracy.
 Learning to control both of these things is absolutely necessary to master the game.

 In the above animation (click to play), I simply fired a full magazine from an AK-47 at a wall without moving my mouse.
 The primary effect of recoil is obvious- the bullets travel in an upward pattern and then from side to side.
 However, note that the bullets don’t necessarily land where the crosshair is pointed.
-Firing a gun separately affects the direction your player is looking and the direction your gun is pointing.
-Let’s define some terms- the effect of recoil on the player’s view, i.e., the crosshair position, is called view punch.
-Its effect on the aim of the gun itself is called aim punch.
-In CS:GO, as visible in the animation above, view punch from recoil is strictly weaker than aim punch.
+Firing a gun affects both the direction your player is looking and the direction your gun is pointing, but the affect on the gun’s aim is much greater.
 This means that at the height of your spray, your bullets will always hit above your crosshair.

-One of the first things new players learn is that they have to “pull down” to compensate for aim punch.
+One of the first things new players learn is that they have to “pull down” to compensate for recoil.
 In fact, the recoil pattern for each gun is perfectly repeatable, and advanced players will also compensate for side-to-side motion in order to land more shots on their target.

 While the recoil pattern for a particular gun is always the same, bullets do not land in exactly the same place each time.
 Indeed, observe the following animation.